Aesthetics by Dr Rachel

 Hormonal Acne

-Hormonal acne typically appears on the lower face, around the chin, jaw and neck.
-It tends to be deeper and more cystic than other types, with painful spots that sit beneath the skin surface for days or weeks.
+Hormonal acne typically appears on the lower face, particularly around the chin and jawline, and sometimes the neck.
+These breakouts are often deeper and more persistent, forming painful spots beneath the skin that can last for days or even weeks.

 Adult-Onset Acne